k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 Examples of parameters coupling:

-- Search for business customers that have a product X and the product was purchased in 2024.
+- Search for business customers that have a product X and that the product was purchased in 2024.
 The purchase date must be linked to the product type.
-- Search for customers that have a VIP billing subscriber and the total debt of the VIP subscriber does not exceed $100.
+- Search for customers that have a VIP billing subscriber and that the total debt of the VIP subscriber does not exceed $100.

 The parameters' mode is set in the [TDM_GENERAL_PARAMETER](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md) table in a parameter named **PARAMS_COUPLING** and impacts all the TDM Business Entities (BEs).
-By default this parameter is false.
+By default, this parameter is false.
 Set this parameter to true in order to use the parameters coupling mode.

 ## Optional - Update the Maximum Number of Values for Combo Parameters